Should B2B SaaS optimize GEO for non-English languages?

 Earned Media Dominance

-Across all languages, AI engines consistently show an overwhelming bias toward Earned media (third-party, editorial sources) compared to Brand-owned or Social content.
+Across all languages, AI engines consistently show an overwhelming bias toward earned media.

-For B2B SaaS, this means securing:
+For B2B SaaS, earned media means securing:

 - Features in authoritative publications